Find Affordable College Courses

 Rock Hill, SC

-Winthrop University did quite well in this year’s ranking of the best places for psychology students to get a master’s degree.
-It came in at #7 on the list.
-Located in the small city of Rock Hill, Winthrop is a public college with a medium-sized student population.
+With a ranking of #7, Winthrop University did quite well on this year’s best value schools for psychology students working on their master’s degree.
+Located in the city of Rock Hill, Winthrop is a public college with a medium-sized student population.

 Best Value Psychology Colleges in the Southeast Region